Article 7 of the Treaty on European Union: Use against Poland

 From the end of 2015, the Polish government became subject to European Union criticism over its media and judiciary changes and the European Commission began action against Poland in January 2016.
 On 20 December 2017, the European Commission triggered Article 7 for the first time in relation to Polish judicial reforms because, in the view of the Commission, they remove the separation of powers between the executive and the judiciary.
 "After two years, the Commission can only conclude that there is now a clear risk of a serious breach of the rule of law", Vice President Frans Timmermans added.
 Any action to deprive Poland of its voting rights would require a unanimous vote of its fellow member states.
 As of December 2017, Hungary would be expected to exercise its veto in Poland's favour.
-On 29 May 2024, the European Commission withdrew its application against Poland, pointing to the progress of the Polish government in repairing the rule of law and that the rule of law is no longer under serious threat in Poland.
+On 29 May 2024, the European Commission formally closed the Article 7(1) procedure against Poland by withdrawing the reasoned proposal that had initiated it in 2017.
+The Commission concluded that there was no longer a clear risk of a serious breach of the rule of law in Poland and said that it would continue monitoring the country's measures through the annual Rule of Law Report.